 VP socks have been made from nylon and neoprene, with commercial models made by RBH Designs, PHD, Exped and Integral Designs, but perhaps the best sock of all can be made using the humble plastic shopping bag.
 Using the very thin gauge plastic bags you get checkouts (not the heavy-duty ones) give you a disposable option that will last about a week, which is better than a nylon one as they do get pretty manky inside with dead skin etc. Being very thin plastic also means that seams are not a problem, plus if they ruck up a little they shouldn’t cause blisters.

 Are they uncomfortable

 Are VP socks as comfortable as wearing a nice pair of wool socks next to your skin?
-Well no, they can feel a bit strange at first, but even though they can feel a little icky, they feel a dam sight better then frozen feet, with feed feeling damp but warm, instead of so cold your can’t tell if they’re wet or dry.
+Well no, they can feel a bit strange at first, but even though they can feel a little icky, they feel a dam sight better than frozen feet, with feed feeling damp but warm, instead of so cold you can’t tell if they’re wet or dry.

 There are two basic ways of wearing a VB sock, one is next to the skin and the other is over a thin sock, probably a synthetic one (so that it dries fast).
 A liner sock will take a bit of the nastiness of wearing a sweaty layer of plastic next to your skin, but in my mind is inferior to a next to the skin system, as this layer traps more sweat (you sweat more), adds a damp layer next to your skin, and is something else to dry.
 Also long term you end of with socks that unless you can replace them every few days, will stink of ammonia and could lead to a foot problem.
 A damp foot on the other hand can be dried in seconds and the VB sock just replaced when it gets too stinky.
 Some also wear a VB sock over the top of their thick socks, but this is only when wearing boots that have wool liners/boot inners.